-The switch on the right has label "D.Load", witch stands for "Dummy Load".
-This switch is to turn on/off the pulsing dummy load.
-The dummy load may be useful if you are using power bank to power your Witty Pi Mini + Raspberry Pi.
-When dummy load is on, it will draw certain current (~200mA) for very short period (~50ms), with a fixed interval (~5 seconds), which could be useful to keep your power bank alive with low average current consumption.
+The blue jumper is to turn on/off the pulsing dummy load.
+The dummy load may be useful if you are using a power bank to power your Witty Pi 2 + Raspberry Pi.
+When the dummy load is on, it will draw

-Please notice that, different power bank may have different current thresholds to keep them on.
-Witty Pi Mini's pulsing dummy load may not necessarily meet all their requirements.
-If you find out that your power bank needs higher peak current to keep alive, you can change the resistor R20 (20 Ohms) to a smaller one.
+Please notice that, different power banks may have different current thresholds to keep them on.
+Witty Pi 2's pulsing dummy load may not necessarily meet all their requirements.